-Reward-Driven Momentum: Why Conviction Often Arrives Before Logic
+Dopamine-Driven Momentum: Why Conviction Often Arrives Before Logic

 Most CEOs trust their conviction.
 That deep sense of “this feels right” has built companies, driven bold decisions, and carried teams through uncertainty.
 Yet the same conviction that powers progress can also protect blind spots — not because of arrogance or ignorance, but because of chemistry.
 The system […]

-Reward-Driven Activity: When Dopamine Hijacks Execution
+Dopamine-Driven Activity: When Reward Hijacks Execution

 Every CEO knows the surge that comes with a fresh idea — that spark that hits early in the morning, during a shower, or on a walk when the mind is clear.
 It feels exciting, fast-moving, and certain, like the answer you’ve been waiting for has finally landed. […]

-Reward-Escape Pattern in Daily Execution
+Reward-Avoidance Pattern in Daily Execution